 Supervisor: Dr. Tom Marotta

-Depending on the background training of the applicant the INR fellowship may be a one- or two-year program.
-We accept applications from diagnostic radiologists (who have completed at least one year of neuroradiology fellowship training), as well as from Neurologists (who have completed at least one year of stroke or neurocritical care fellowship) and from neurosurgeons.
-The two-year program can be performed at SMH or as a combined program at SMH and another site including TWH.
+To maximize clinical and procedural exposure, the program takes in only two fellows per year.
+Depending on the background training of the applicant the INR Fellowship may be a one- or two-year program.
+We accept applications from diagnostic neuroradiologists (who have completed at least one year of Diagnostic Neuroradiology Fellowship training), neurologists (who have completed at least one year of Stroke or Neurocritical Care Fellowship), and neurosurgeons.
+For fellows who have neurosurgical training there is an opportunity to participate in open neurovascular cases in the operating room.
+Participation in the Diagnostic Neuroradiology and Stroke services can also be arranged depending on the fellow’s goals.
+The two-year program can be performed at SMH or combined with another site.

 Neuroscience program link: